 15. The legal framework of the country consists of several acts, notifications, rules, and regulations to protect environment and wildlife.
-Key policies, acts and regulations relevant for the project are provided in table 4 below
+Key policies, acts and regulations relevant for the project are provided in table4 below

-Table 4: Summary of Relevant Environmental Legislation Act Objective Responsible Institution Environment (Protection) Act (1986) and Rules (1986) To protect and improve the overall environment MoEF Environmental Impact Assessment (EIA) Notification under Environmental Protection Rules (2006, 2009, 2011) and relevant Office Memorandums (OM) To provide guidance on environmental clearance requirements and clarification on related specific technical issues MoEF Wildlife Protection Act (1972 a amended in 1993) To protect wild animals and birds through th creation of National Parks and Sanctuaries MoEF The Water (Prevention and Control of Pollution) Act 1972 (Amended 1988) and Rules 1974 To provide for the prevention and control of water pollution and the maintaining or restoring of wholesomeness of water.
-CPCB The Air (Prevention and Conti of Pollution) Act, 1981(Amended 1987) and Rules 1982 To provide for the prevention, control and abatement of air pollution, and for the establishment of Boards to carry out CPCB and Road Authorities Hazardous Waste (Management, Handling and Trans-boundary Movement) Rules 2008 (Amended 2009), these purposes.
-To protection the general public against improper handling, storage and disposal of hazardous wastes State Pollution Control Board The Forest (Conservation) Ac 1980 To protect and manage forests MoEF
+Table 4.
+Summary of Relevant Environmental Legislation Act Objective Responsible Institution Environment (Protection) Act (1986) And Rules (1986) To protect and improve the overall environment MoEF Environmental Impact Assessment (EIA) Notification under Environmental Protection Rules (2006,2009,2011)and relevant Office Memorandums (OM) To provide guidance on environmental clearance requirements and clarification on related specific technical issues MoEF Wildlife Protection Act(1972 and Amended in1993) To protect wild animals and birds through the creation of National Parks and Sanctuaries MoEF The Water (Prevention and Control of Pollution)Act1972(Amended1988)a nd Rules 1974 To provide for the prevention and control of water pollution and the maintaining or restoring of wholesomeness of water.
+CPCB The Air (Prevention and Control of Pollution)Act,1981(Amended1987) and Rules1982 To provide for the prevention, control and Abatement of air pollution, and for the establishment of Boards to carry out these purposes.
+CPCB and Road Authorities Hazardous Waste(Management, Handling and Trans-boundary Movement)Rules2008(Amended 2009), To protection the general public against improper handling, storage and disposal of Hazardous wastes State Pollution Control Board The Forest (Conservation) Act 1980 (Amended 1988) and Rules 1981 (Amended 2003) To protect and manage forests MoEF Central Motor Vehicle Act(1988) And Rules(1988) To control vehicular air and noise pollution.
+To regulate development of the State Transport Department